 What should I wear?

-One of the most appealing things about taking a cruise is that you unpack once when you arrive, and repack only when you leave.
+One of the most appealing aspects of a river cruise is that you unpack once when you arrive, and repack only when you leave.
 Still, there are considerations.
-Obvious factors include the season and destination, whether it is expected to be cold (Danube Christmas market cruise), hot (the Mekong), or somewhere in between (the Seine in June).
-Days are spent exploring towns and villages, so dress appropriately for the destination (more chic for Paris, casual for Heidelberg).
-Some ships will have a formal dinner night, but given the limited space in your stateroom you probably won’t be packing your ballgown.
+You’ll need to consider the season and destination, and whether it is expected to be cold (Danube Christmas market cruise), hot (the Mekong), or somewhere in between (the Seine in June).
+You will spend your days exploring towns and villages, so dress appropriately for the destination (more chic for Paris, casual for Heidelberg).
+Some ships will have a formal dinner night.
+Given the limited space in your stateroom, however, you probably won’t be packing your ballgown.

 Avalon advises, “Don’t expect to get all decked out for dinner on a river cruise, but some cruisers like to spruce up their attire for the evening.
 Using the color-coordinated wardrobe you’ve packed for daytime, sprinkle in some fun pieces – scarves, shawls, jewelry, stylish shoes.
 It will eliminate the need to pack separate evening wardrobe but still put an appropriate spin on your daytime attire.”